As ships are moored or anchored in this port, you will be tendered ashore.

 Watch a destination video.

 Kangaatsiaq means "the little promontory".
 The town is Greenland's youngest, and only received the status of a town in 1986, but the settlement is of course much older.
 Kangaatsiaq is an unspoilt little town without large hotels or tourist offices – in fact only private accommodation and an internet café.
-Here amongst the many coloured houses, you can drop a line to friends and family and tell the story of an authentic and almost untouched town in Greenland.
+Here amongst the many colored houses, you can drop a line to friends and family and tell the story of an authentic and almost untouched town in Greenland.

 Kangaatsiaq is Greenland's main air transport hub and the site of Greenland's largest commercial airport.
 The airport dates from American settlement during and after World War II, when the site was known as Bluie West-8 and Sondrestrom Air Base